bgkillas/kalc/README.md

 - "{{a,b,c},{d,e,f},{g,h,i}}" to define a 3x3 matrix
 - "rnd" to generate a random number
 - Alt+Enter will not graph whatever is present
+- "help {thing}" to get more detail on a function/option/feature
+- "help help" to list all things to query

 Operators:
 - +, -, *, /, //, ^, ^^, %(modulo), <, >, <=, >=, |x|, ±/+-